dbaldes/java.de-ircbot/README.md

-# DrFockIt - the #java.de IRC bot
+# DrMockIt - the #java.de IRC bot

-This is the source code of DrFockIt, a [pircbotx](https://github.com/pircbotx/pircbotx)-based IRC bot which lingers in  `#java.de` on the [libera](https://libera.chat) IRC network.
-DrFockIt is the successor of DrRockIt, a former perl-based bot; some of the old bot's data and functions were incorporated into the new bot.
+This is the source code of DrMockIt, a [pircbotx](https://github.com/pircbotx/pircbotx)-based IRC bot which lingers in  `#java.de` on the [libera](https://libera.chat) IRC network.
+DrMockIt is the successor of DrRockIt, a former perl-based bot; some of the old bot's data and functions were incorporated into the new bot.

 Besides providing useful services to the users of this and other channels, this project serves as a test bed for trying out new technologies and APIs.